Data Reshape

 Dataset - Select the dataset to transform.

-ID Columns - Select columns to keep as-is.
+ID Columns - Select columns to preserve through the transformation.
+These values are repeated in each expanded row.
 In the example above, name is the ID column.
 Optional.
+If omitted, the result contains only the Variable and Value columns.

 Value Columns - Select columns to unpivot.
 In the example above, math, science, and english.
 At least one column is required.